 This had to be the most breath taking part to our visit, and something we would not have seen if we had not gone round the park first thing.
 They are magnificent creatures aren’t they?

 Lots To See

-Around the park there are so many animals to see, you really will get the most out of your visit if you go around twice.
+Around the park there are so many animals to see that to make the most of your visit we would recommend going around twice at least.
 They have a vast collection of all different kinds of animals from zebras, giraffes, peacocks, elephants and rhinoceroses.
-The park contains around 700 species of animal all together over 550 acres of safari and I’m pretty sure we saw nearly all of them.
+The park contains around 700 species of animal all together over 550 acres of safari park and I’m pretty sure we saw nearly all of them.

-Princess seemed to enjoy the sea lions the most, and the fact she could see them from under the water really added to her experience.
-I lost count of the times she went up and down the steps to see them from all the different angles in their pool.
+Indie seemed to enjoy the sea lions the most, and the fact she could see them from under the water really added to her experience.
+I lost count of the times she went up and down the steps to see them from all the different angles she could in the pool.

-Knowsley Safari have talks and shows on through out the day so you can learn more about the animals they home.
+Knowsley Safari have talks and shows on through out the day so you can learn more about the animals that live there.
 We really wanted to watch the sea lion show, but didn’t make the times.
 We did hear all about the meerkats though, which we really enjoyed.

-Knowsley Safari has a a very large collection of Baboons in residence.
+Knowsley Safari Park has a a very large collection of Baboons in residence.
 When we drove round the park ourselves we decided to take the Baboon safe route.
-We value our windscreen wipers, especially as we were going to be driving 2 hours back to Nottingham after the weekend.
+We valued our windscreen wipers, especially as we were going to be driving 2 hours back to Nottingham after the weekend and we know baboons aren’t shy about pulling things off cars.
 We knew we would get to see them when we caught the baboon bus later.

 These cheeky primates have quite a reputation you see.
 They are famous for stealing windscreen wipers, England flags, number plates and pretty much anything they can pull off a car.
 They are also known for using the odd moving vehicle as a toilet.
 We saw this in progress, so I can completely vouch for it.